HPN Select is dedicated to the needs of affordable housing developers and managers, helping you achieve your goals and fulfill your mission.

 The team you’ll work with

-Our Raleigh, NC-based team is the primary contact point.
+Our Boston, MA-based team is the primary contact point.
 Our procurement specialists identify and support operational requirements through negotiations with a range of vendors — resulting in competitive contractual agreements at the national, regional and local levels.

 Serving you with specialization in a range of property and overhead-related expenditure areas, our team is a valuable partner in achieving your budget and sustainability goals.